nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Shows a list of residents whose fields match the input keywords.

 Format: `filter /SPECIFIER KEY/VALUE [ADDITIONAL_KEYS/ADDITIONAL_VALUES]`
 * A specifier is required in order for the command to work.
-If not, it is an invalid command format
+If not, it is an invalid command format.
 * Only one specifier can be entered in a command.
 * Currently, only two specifiers are supported:
   * `/all` returns a resident if it fulfills **all** of the specified keywords.
   * `/any` returns a resident if it fulfills **any** of the specified keywords.
 * Repeated keys are not permitted for both specifiers, e.g. `filter /all h/D h/A` will not work.
-* Tags can be repeated in the command e.g. `filter /all t/exhange t/fresher`
+* Tags can be repeated in the command e.g. `filter /all t/exhange t/fresher`.
 * Valid keys are those included [here](#format-for-resident-fields), and any additional tags.

 Examples: